Surgical Case Library

 Endocrine

-Thyroid Varices
+Thyroid Varices.

 This is a rare case of hematemesis from downhill esophageal varices caused by a large goiter without obstruction of the superior vena cava, treated successfully with total thyroidectomy.